PAZIUK/Truck-Safety-Courses/README.md

 ### About <br/>

-Welcome to our truck driving school, where we provide comprehensive courses to help you become a professional truck driver.
+Welcome to Truck Safety Courses, where we provide comprehensive courses to help you become a professional truck driver.
 Our courses are designed to equip you with the skills and knowledge necessary to obtain a Commercial Driver's License (CDL) and start your career in the trucking industry.<br/>

 ### Link to the website you can find [here](https://github.com/PAZIUK/PAZIUK/blob/main/README.md#my-projects)<br/>